-9.1.
-C2.0 Parking and Sustainable Transport Code .
-24 9.2.
-C3.5.1 Traffic generation at a vehicle crossing, level crossing or new junction .
-27 10.
-Conc lusion .
-29 11. Арре endix A - Traffic modelling printout .
-30 12. Арре ndix B - swept paths of standard coach bus .
-31
+9.2.
+C3.5.1 Traffic generation at a vehicle crossing, level crossing or new junction 27 10.
+Conclusion 29 11.
+Appendix A - Traffic modelling printout 30 12.
+Annendix B - swent naths of standard coach bus 31

 1. Introduction

 Kevin Roberts of Tas Building Design has engaged Hubble Traffic to prepare an independent Traffic Impact Assessment, to consider the traffic impacts from the development of seasonal employee accommodation, for Cherries Tasmania Orchards at Old Beach.